yoeo/guesslang/docs/typehints.rst

   x: int = 3
   y: float = 4

+  x = y
+  # ERROR: Incompatible types in assignment
+  #   (expression has type "float", variable has type "int")
+  #
-  x = y  # Not valid: should not set a "float" value in an "int" variable
+  # -> should not set a "float" value in an "int" variable

 Container types
 ~~~~~~~~~~~~~~~